Hackamore

-There are many styles, but the classic hackamore design features a bosal noseband, and sometimes itself called a "bosal" or a "bosal hackamore".
+There are many styles, but the classic hackamore design features a bosal noseband, and sometimes is itself called a "bosal" or a "bosal hackamore".
 It has a long rope rein called a mecate and may also add a type of stabilizing throatlatch called a fiador, which is held to the hackamore by a browband.
 Other designs with heavy nosebands are also called hackamores, though some bitless designs with lighter weight nosebands that work off tension rather than weight are also called bitless bridles.
 A noseband with shanks and a curb chain to add leverage is called a mechanical hackamore, but is not considered a true hackamore.
 A simple leather noseband, or cavesson, is not a hackamore; a noseband is generally used in conjunction with a bit and bridle.

 Like a bit, a hackamore can be gentle or harsh, depending on the hands of the rider.
 The horse's face is very soft and sensitive with many nerve endings.
 Misuse of a hackamore can not only cause pain and swelling on the nose and jaw, but improper fitting combined with rough use can cause damage to the cartilage on the horse's nose.